 - Open dull eyes wider: On the same theme, sometimes all you have to do to rescue a pose is open sleepy eyes.
 A subject will look much more interesting if it is alert and the eyes are bigger.
 Don’t be a slave to the truth, change things that could be better.

 - Add one image to another seamlessly: Take a series of shots and use the same animal in different poses and stitch them together.
 Alternatively add birds that were never there.

 - Flip an image and draw it as a reflection: It is not totally true to life to just flip an image for a reflection, but it is close enough.
 You can adjust the perspective and add some rippling to disguise the contrivance.
 Lose the detail and remember the rule: darks reflect lighter and lights reflect darker.

-- Adjust a pose and redraw the composition: There is usually something wrong with an image.
+- Adjust a pose and redraw the composition: There is usually something wrong with a reference image that could be improved.
 The head can be too low, a leg in the wrong place, or an ear in the wrong position.
 Making a few subtle adjustments can make a dull image come alive.

-Out of 55 drawing ideas, there must be one or two that you can apply to your own work.
+With that said, out of 55 drawing prompts, there must be one or two that you can apply to your own work.

 Here are some related articles that will interest you: